 $2,000,000 ÷ $10,000,000 = 0.20

 $2,000,000 ÷ $1,000,000 = 2.00

 Interpreting the results.

-Most financial experts, business analysts, and accountants agree that a financial leverage ratio of less than 1 is something to strive for and that a ratio higher than 1 might be deemed risky by banks, business lenders, and investors.
+Most financial experts, business analysts, and accountants agree that a financial leverage ratio of less than 1 is something to strive for.
+A ratio higher than one might be deemed risky by banks, business lenders, and investors.
 Lastly, a leverage ratio of 2 or higher is a big warning sign because it reveals a substantial amount of debt that could impede business growth, reduce or eliminate borrowing power and put a company’s survival at risk.

 Companies can use their leverage ratios for better decision-making by understanding whether they are in good standing.
 They can also use it to indicate how well they are doing financially.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.